livingyang/ResourceSynchronizerServer/README.md

 	// 2 start server
 	node index.js

-	// 3 add/remove/update some resource to see how server work
+	// 3 add/remove/update files at ./public/resource/ to see how server work